Justinliu1119/Justinliu1119.github.io/content/projects/_index.md

   subtitle: ""
   img1: "/img/projects/p31.png"
   desc: |
-    - Created a band pass filter targeting the guitar G chord (~196Hz), converting the magnetic field from plucked strings into signals, which are then filtered and amplified through an RC circuit and a noninverting amplifier.
+    - Created a bandpass filter targeting the guitar G chord (~196Hz), converting the magnetic field from plucked strings into signals, which are then filtered and amplified through an RC circuit and a noninverting amplifier.
     - Implemented a noninverting amplifier with a 10kΩ feedback resistor to amplify the pickup signal by a factor of 11.
-    - Successfully converted signals into magnetic fields, producing amplified acoustic sound via a speaker, with the band pass filter efficiently selecting and outputting signals within the target frequency range.
+    - Successfully converted signals into magnetic fields, producing amplified acoustic sound via a speaker, with the bandpass filter efficiently selecting and outputting signals within the target frequency range.

-- pjTitle: "Model-Based Advancement in Submersible Navigation--TDOA and Kalman Filtering Techniques"
-  link: "projects/tdoa-and-kalman-filtering-models-in-submarine"
-  subtitle: ""
-  img1: "/img/projects/p41.png"
-  desc: |
-    -  Led a team of three to design, implement and simulate Time Difference of Arrival and Kalman Filtering Algorithms to compute the precise location of the submarine and predict its future projectile in scenarios involving loss of communication.
-    - Simulated Kalman Filter transitioning states based on the previous step of trilateral localization.
-    - Modeled the maximum likelihood estimator for search and rescue of the submersible conditioned on the predicted trajectory.

 ---